Your baby and the flu

 The flu is an easily spread disease.
 Children under age 2 have a higher risk of developing complications if they get the flu.

 The information in this article has been put together to help you protect children under age 2 from the flu.
 This is not a substitute for medical advice from your health care provider.
-If you think your baby may have the flu, you should contact a health care provider right away.
+If you think your baby may have the flu, you should contact a provider right away.

 Babies and the flu; Your infant and the flu; Your toddler and the flu